jaglikemakkar/Codeforces-Compare/README.md

 # Codeforces-Compare

-Extension to analyze and compare your Codeforces your performance with others.
+Extension to analyze and compare your Codeforces performance with others.

 ### How to use?